-What if your website account has been suspended and your website is offline displaying a message that says “Please contact your hosting provider for details.”
-Panic sets in, what does this mean?
+What if your website account has been suspended and your website is offline displaying a message that says, “This account has been suspended.
+Please contact your hosting provider for details.”
+Panic sets in - what does this mean?
 Why is this happening?
 How do I get the website back online?
 These questions and more begin to race through your mind.

 As a website owner, the security and maintenance of your website is your responsibility.
 However, the website host is responsible for the security and maintenance of their servers.
 Like an apartment building superintendent, shared hosting providers are responsible for making sure the building (server) is up to code and the exterior fence locks (global firewalls).
-Websites are tenants in this high speed high rise and are expected to lock their own doors and windows to prevent intruders.
+Websites are tenants in this high-speed high rise and are expected to lock their own doors and windows to prevent intruders.

 Many types of malware can negatively impact the performance or security of a shared hosting server.
 This means that malware could potentially spread beyond your website, infecting other customers who share the server with you.
-Malware can cause both infected and non-infected sites that share the same server, to slow down or become inaccessible.
+Malware can cause both infected and non-infected sites that share the same server resources to slow down or become inaccessible.
 For these reasons, hosting providers run cursory malware scans on all websites hosted in their system and alert site owners when their site is found to be infected.
-In order to mitigate the risks associated with infected websites, hosts will take these sites offline as a precaution.
+In order to mitigate the risks associated with infected websites, hosting companies will take these sites offline as a precaution.